PyLav/PyLav/SETUP.md

 -------------
 ## Windows <a name="Windows"></a>
 - #### [Postgres14](https://www.postgresql.org/)
-  - Follow the install instruction [here](https://www.postgresql.org/download/windows/)
+  - Follow the installation instruction [here](https://www.postgresql.org/download/windows/)
   - ##### Create a new Postgres user
     - Open the `psql` command-line tool and login when prompted
     - Run `psql -u postgres` to login as the user `postgres`